 Since 2008 the Government increased duty on beer by 42% but revenue only increased by 12%.

-In March 2013 Gerorge Osbourne announced the abolition in the beer duty escalator along with the first cut in beer duty since 1959.
+In March 2013 George Osborne announced the abolition in the beer duty escalator along with the first cut in beer duty since 1959.
+Since then there have been further cuts in beer duty including in the 2015 Budget.

 We have consistently argued for necessary cuts in public spending.
-The Coalition is committed to reducing government expenditure but they must now go much further.
+The Coalition was committed to reducing government expenditure but the new government must now go much further.
 In one example, we led the campaign against expensive government advertising budgets.
 In June 2011, the Cabinet office said it had cut advertising spending by 68% in the past year.

 Another example is our research into quango spending was fundamental in changing political attitudes.
 Many quangos have now been scrapped, including Becta, the National Policing Improvement Agency, and the Sustainable Development Commission.
 We were also successful in calling for the abolition of Regional Development Agencies.